-Injectable, Infused, or Inhaled Medications services may be subject to prior authorization including step therapy and place of service requirements and restrictions.
+Injectable, Infused, or Inhaled Medications services in network may be subject to prior authorization including step therapy and place of service requirements and restrictions.
+Injectable, Infused, or Inhaled Medications services out of network are subject to prior authorization.

 Laboratory Tests